carlhuda/janus/README.md

 1. run the add-custom-plugin.sh file
 2. copy content from .vimrc.after and append it in your .vimrc.after file which is located in $HOME directory

 #Extra Item
 To use 'go to definition' I am using ctags.
-To generate tags use following command in your project directory ctags *
+To generate tags use following command in your project directory<br />
+ctags *

-And add following line in your .vimrc.after set tags=tags,./tags;$HOME
+And add following line in your .vimrc.after<br />
+ set tags=tags,./tags;$HOME

-further you can use following keyboard shortcuts
+further you can use following keyboard shortcuts<br />
-C-] - go to definition
+C-] - go to definition <br />
-C-T - Jump back from the definition.
+C-T - Jump back from the definition.<br />
-C-W C-] - Open the definition in a horizontal split
+C-W C-] - Open the definition in a horizontal split<br />

-C-\ - Open the definition in a new tab
+C-\ - Open the definition in a new tab<br />
-A-] - Open the definition in a vertical split
+A-] - Open the definition in a vertical split<br />

 After the tags are generated.
 You can use the following keys to tag into and tag out of functions: